Rebecca Perry, MA, LMHC (Staff Therapist):

 234 Cabot Street, Beverly MA 01915 • 978-548-6288 • firstname.lastname@example.org

 Madelene is a licensed mental health counselor, board-certified, registered art therapist, and artist with a Master's degree in Art Therapy from the School of the Art Institute of Chicago.
+She also works as an adjunct professor at Lesley University.
 In addition to children and families, Madelene also works with adolescents and adults with a diverse range of issues.
 Her areas of clinical expertise include: anxiety, depression, PTSD, racing thoughts, anger management, hyperactivity, bipolar disorder, group work and parenting support.

 Madelene is trained in cognitive behavioral trauma-focused therapy for children (TF-CBT), and is a Level One Certified Trauma-Informed Art Therapist.
-She is also currently being trained as a Level 1 Certified EMDR Therapist.
+She is also trained in EMDR, a treatment used to help with trauma and phobias.
 She uses an eclectic approach, incorporating her skills in Art Therapy with Positive Psychology, Focusing, Cognitive Behavioral Therapy (CBT), Mindfulness and Dialectical Behavioral Therapy (DBT) to treat a diverse range of issues.
 As an art therapist, Madelene is trained in using the arts (drawing, painting, collage, journaling, poetry, sculpture, etc) to help her clients access and express their thoughts and feelings.
 Often, using the creative arts can help unblock or express an issue that cannot be accessed through words, and can help a client progress in treatment.
 Art therapy has been proven to be especially helpful for those who have difficulty with verbal expression, and for those with a history of trauma or PTSD.

 Natalie is a Licensed Mental Health Counselor, Expressive Arts Therapist and the Co-Founder of The Artful Life Counseling Center and Studio in Beverly, MA.
 Over the past 10 years, Natalie has worked for various human service agencies on the North Shore such as Children’s Friend and Family Services, Family Continuity, the North Shore Rape Crisis Center and HAWC providing counseling to children, families, adolescents and adults.
 She was also the Clinical Director of the Spotlight Program at the Northeast Arc.